How much Sleep Is Enough for Your Baby?

 which in turn result in optimal nights.

-Does she get much less sleep than you expect?
+Does your baby get much less sleep than you expect?

-Do you feel she should get more at this age?
+Do you feel she or he should get more at this age?

 Most parents think their babies do not get as much as they should,